-There are two aspects to this: One is accessing the digital legacy of our loved one who has passed away.
-Second is the preparation of our own digital legacy.
+In the links below, you will find information about two aspects : The main focus is on accessing the digital legacy of our loved one who has passed away.
+The other aspect is the preparation of our own digital legacy.

 - Privacy concerns and other considerations

 - Remaining present after death (guest post)